marjodavid/story/Story.md

-0nce up0n a t1m3, 1n a s0ftwar3 c0mpany th3r3 was a lonely programmer.
+Once upon a time, in a software company there was a lonely programmer.
 His name is Bienvenido and he likes munching kamote.

  One day, He encountered a problem while managing his code's version control and